zummenix/expectest/README.md

 Crate provides matchers and matcher functions for unit testing.
 Inspired by [Nimble](https://github.com/Quick/Nimble) for Swift.

-Using this library you will receive nice messages with data that used in test case, example:
+Using this library you will receive helpful messages with data that is used in test case, example:
 ```rust
 let result = vec![1, 2, 2];
 expect!(result).to(be_equal_to([1, 2, 3]));